People-based measurement¶

 30,000 * ($0.05 - $0.05) + 45,000 * ($0.15 - $0.08) = $3150

-Comparing the entire control group (opted out and opted in) to both treatment groups (opted out and opted in) has the same results as comparing the only the groups who had opted in.
+Comparing the entire control group (opted out and opted in) to both treatment groups (opted out and opted in) shows the same results as comparing only the groups who had opted in.